3D Roadmapping Sessions: 3D workflow disrupted...

 - If your expectations are out of scope for the investment you’re willing to make, I can re-calibrate your expectations to match your investment.

-- I reclaim the unpaid time that I'm investing into discovering your needs and writing proposals.
+- I reclaim the unpaid time that I'm investing in discovering your needs and writing proposals.

 Do I feel defeated after writing yet another proposal — only to have the client turn it down?